 Swahili (Niger-Congo > Bantu)

 Each of the research questions in this dissertation compares the degree of lexical flexibility of a lexeme to some other feature of the lexeme (semantic domain, inherent topicality, grammatical relation, and information status).
 Therefore it is important to operationalize the notion of lexical flexibility in a way that allows for comparison across lexemes and across languages.
 As stated in the introduction, I will identify instances of lexical flexibility as those in which the same form is used for two or more pragmatic functions with no overt coding.
-My procedure for quantifying lexical flexibility will therefore be to take each word root in a corpus, and count the number of times that the root occurs in each of the three major pragmatic functions of reference, predication, and modification.
+(Do you need to be any more specific here about inflection vs derivation?
+Just anotoher few words perhaps.
+So in Yup’ik, for example, you can usually look at the whole word and tell whether it is predicating or referring, because of the inflectional ending (in most moods.
+Maybe you mean the stem?)
+My procedure for quantifying lexical flexibility will therefore be to take each word root in a corpus, and count the number of times that the root occurs in each of the three major pragmatic functions of reference, predication, and modification. (ah.
+So do you really mean just root?
+That would eliminate a lot of interesting Yup’ik cases, where you have derived stems which are still ambi-categorial or whatever.)
 This will give me the token frequency for each function of that root.
 I will then repeat this procedure for stems and fully-inflected words.
+(Oh, sorry, and here it is!)
 Table 1 shows a sample statistical summary of this procedure for the first 10 roots that appear in the Chitimacha (isolate) corpus.

 Table 1.
 Sample statistical summary of lexical flexibility for Chitimacha (isolate)